Logan Machine Company

 Both DMC and LMC snowcats were available in numerous models and were available for use grooming ski-slopes, transporting work crews, and for snowmobile snow grooming.
 Many are still in commercial use today.
 Popular production snowcats manufactured by Thiokol were carried over almost through DMC and LMC's product lines and the IMP, Super IMP and Spryte models are still in use today and often favored by private snowcat owners for back country transportation uses.

 Other brands that competed with DMC and LMC included the Tucker Sno-Cat and Bombardier snowcats.
 DeLorean sold his shares to an investment group in 1993, by that time several snowcat brands had ceased operation due to market factors, among them the Snow Trac and Kristi.

 The final settlement of the DeLorean Motor Company bankruptcy case in 1987, which also involved John DeLorean's personal bankruptcy, left Mr. DeLorean in full control of Logan Manufacturing, as his largest remaining asset, then valued by the courts at around $28 million.

-In January of 1993, John DeLorean closed on the sale of Logan Manufacturing to an investment consortium headed by New York businessman Paul Wallace and former Senator John V. Tunney of California, at a price of around $13 million.
+In January 1993, John DeLorean closed on the sale of Logan Manufacturing to an investment consortium headed by New York businessman Paul Wallace and former Senator John V. Tunney of California, at a price of around $13 million.
 At that time, LMC was reporting annual sales of $20 million, and had 200 employees operating out of a 100,000 square foot facility on 20 acres, with an annual payroll of $4 million.

-However, after several years of financial difficulties during the 1990s, Logan Manufacturing Company filed for bankruptcy in April of 2000, and ceased operations.
+However, after several years of financial difficulties during the 1990s, Logan Manufacturing Company filed for bankruptcy in April 2000, and ceased operations.
 The company's spare parts inventories, blueprints, and intellectual property was purchased by Peterson Equipment Company, a new and used snowcat dealership and repair shop, based in Hyde Park, Utah.